National City Corp.: History

-National City Bank was founded on May 17, 1845, when a group of Cleveland businessmen pooled $50,000 to organize the City Bank of Cleveland, the first bank opened under the Ohio Bank Act of 1845 in a small town with no gas, electricity, public waterworks, or railroad.
+National City Bank was founded on May 17, 1845, when a group of Cleveland, Ohio businessmen pooled $50,000 to organize the City Bank of Cleveland, the first bank opened under the Ohio Bank Act of 1845 in a small town with no gas, electricity, public waterworks, or railroad.
 Reuben Sheldon and Theodoric C. Severance, formerly of the Fireman's Insurance Company, organized The City Bank of Cleveland.
 The city's only bank at the time, opened its doors to the public at No. 52 Superior Street.

-National City Corporation was one of the principal players in the Dawes Plan to rebuild Germany in the post WWI period, contributing $173,000,000 in loans.
+National City Corporation was one of the principal players in the Dawes Plan to rebuild Germany in the post World War I period, contributing $173,000,000 in loans.
 Part of which included a $30,000,000 insurance on the securities of Allgemeine Elektrizitäts-Gesellschaft (A.E.G.), aka German General Electric, and $35,000,000 to American I.G.
 Chemical (I.G.
 Farben).

 In April 1973, National City Corporation was formed as the holding company for the National City Bank of Cleveland to allow the company to expand outside of Cuyahoga County through the purchase of other banks.

 In February 1992, National City announced that all member banks would change over to operate under the National City name within three years.
 Until this time, all acquired banks had continued to operate under the same name that they were using at the time of their acquisition.
 This change would allow a unified brand through the company and simplify advertising.